marxin/texi2rst-generated/sphinx/gccint/rtl-representation/rtl-expressions-for-arithmetic.rst

   ``ss_abs`` ensures that an out-of-bounds result saturates to the maximum signed value.

-  .. index:: sqrt

-  .. index:: square root
+  .. index:: sqrt, square root

 :samp:`(sqrt:{m} {x})`
   Represents the square root of :samp:`{x}`, computed in mode :samp:`{m}`.